WPsites/Resize-images-before-upload/readme.txt

 Tags: plupload, images, resize
 Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 0.1
+Stable tag: 0.2

 Resize your images before they are uploaded to your website (server), no need to use image editing software.
-You can drag+drop images straight from your digital camera right into WordPress.
+Drag+drop images from your digital camera to WordPress.

 == Description ==